22 Jan Students Loans How, When and How Much Will I Pay

-Usually the amount you will pay back is calculated as 9% of your income over the starting limit.
+Usually, the amount you will pay back is calculated as 9% of your income over the starting limit.
 If you’re working and you get more than £2,000 interest a year from your savings it may affect how much you have to repay.

 If you have a job

 HMRC will tell your employer when to start making deductions from your wages.
-Your employer will make deductions each pay day.
+Your employer will make deductions each payday.

 There is also a way to pay your loan off quicker, as well as having repayments deducted by your employer.
-You can make voluntary repayments of £5.00 or more direct to the Student Loans Company yourself, at any time, even if you do not earn above the threshold.
+You can make voluntary repayments of £5.00 or more directly to the Student Loans Company yourself, at any time, even if you do not earn above the threshold.

 You can do this by contacting the SLC, telling them your name and student reference number.
-If you do choose to make voluntary payments it will not stop your employer making deductions from your pay for the balance of your loan, but your employer will stop making deductions sooner.
+If you do choose to make voluntary payments it will not stop your employer from making deductions from your pay for the balance of your loan, but your employer will stop making deductions sooner.

 If you work for yourself and/or have to complete a tax return

 You should tick the relevant box on your tax return to indicate that you are a student loan borrower.
 This will ensure that your student loan repayment is calculated with your overall bill.
-You should normally pay your bill by the 31 January each year.
+You should normally pay your bill by 31 January each year.

 You leave college/university in June 2011 and start working in August 2011 earning £1500 a month (£18,000 a year).